wilas/vbkick/templates/README.md

  - each template take care about "big" OS release, e.g. RedHat6, Redhat5, Debian7, Debian6
  - OS ISOs and SSH keys are not included
  - README.md and LICENSE files are required
+ - Note (good practice): If you create Vagrant base box then use vagrant user and vagrant ssh keys, not create thousands other accounts (like vbkick, veewee...)

 ## vbkick templates hall of fame